Best payment plans for real estate projects in

 Payment plans reduce reliance on external loans or private financiers.
 Buyers,

-through their scheduled payments, share in financing the project allowing developers
+through their scheduled payments, share in financing the project allowing

 Competitive